gjermundgaraba/bjaanes.github.io/_posts/2015-08-23-my-rss-feeds-or-great-websites-to-visit-from-time-to-time.md

 ### Coding Horror

 Fantastic and funny blog by Jeff Atwood.
-This guy is one of the co-founder of freakin&#8217; Stack Overflow.
+This guy is one of the co-founder of freakin' Stack Overflow.

 Website: <a href="http://blog.codinghorror.com/" target="_blank">http://blog.codinghorror.com/</a>